andrefernandes-95/cacildes-adventure-game/Lore/Documentation.md

 ### UI Input not working
  Make sure to go to EventSystem and on Actions Asset, make sure it defaults to DefaultInputActions

+### Slime and enemies floating in air by climbing on each other
+set step offset to 0.1